-In this section, you will learn about simulating shadows using a dedicated shadow caster and receiver to facilitate the rendering of the shadow based on the WebGL stencil buffer.
+Because of the computation and algorithmic challenges, instead of simulating shadow according to the physical world, many videogames approximate or create shadow-like effects for only selected objects based on dedicated hardware resources.
+In this section, you will learn about approximating shadows by selecting dedicated shadow casters and receivers based on the WebGL stencil buffer.